irmen/prog8/reference.md

 ### Assignments

-Assignment statements assign a single value to one or more variables or memory locations.
+Assignment statements assign a single value to a target variable or memory location.
-If you know that you have to assign the same value to more than one thing at once, it is more efficient to write it as a multi-assign instead of several separate assignments.
-The compiler tries to detect this situation however and optimize it itself if it finds the case.

         target = value-expression
-        target1 = target2 = target3 [,...] = value-expression

 ### Augmented Assignments